rafalcieslak/libsga/examples/README.md

 ### Sponza

 Forward renderer displaying the Darbovic Sponza model with PCF shadow maps from a dynamic light source.
 Use WASD and mouselook to move around the sponza.
 Hold space to preview the shadowmap.
+Generally, the Sponza model is not great for demonstrating shadows as light is limited by narrow gap in the model - but you can clearly observe the shadows, even though their shape is not attractive.